CMPT-300-SFU/CMPT300Ass4/README.md

+# MyLS
-# LS Command for Terminal
+Command for Terminal